Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ~~~~~~~~~~~~

 - The revocation MUST fail if:
-    - The the transaction ``sender`` is not the issuer.
+    - The sender of the transaction is not the issuer.
     - Some of the keys are already registered.
 - The smart contract MUST prevent resetting the nonce associated with a public key.
-  For example, the contract logic could keep track of all keys seen by the contract and avoid reusing the same keys even after the keys was made unavailable by calling :ref:`CIS-4-functions-removeRevocationKeys`.
+  For example, the contract logic could keep track of all keys seen by the contract and avoid reusing the same keys even after the keys were made unavailable by calling :ref:`CIS-4-functions-removeRevocationKeys`.

 .. _CIS-4-functions-removeRevocationKeys: